writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 Whether this is your first Write the Docs conference or your first virtual Write the Docs conference, we'll be here to help you make the most of it.
-We’d love to virtually meet you: feel free to send us a direct message at the virtual conference if we can help make your time at the conference easier.
+We’d love to virtually meet you: feel free to ask anything in the #helpdesk channel at the virtual conference (not private) or send us a direct message if we can help make your time at the conference easier.
 You can also email us at {{ shortcode }}@writethedocs.org.